Home

 By Creative Primary Literacy

-A digital research and sorting activity that is perfect for introducing students to some of the key events of Ancient Mesopotamia.
+A great digital research and sorting activity that is perfect for introducing students to Anne Frank and some of the key events of World War 2.
 Great for class work, distance learning or home schooling.
-There are 38 posters or task cards that include many of the key events and periods from the first settlers in Mesopotamia to the end of the civilization.
+There are 43 posters or task cards that include many of the key events from her life, from her birth, her time in the annex, to her time spent in the concentration camps and her eventual death alongside her sister.

 The research and sorting activity is differentiated into two levels: with dates and without dates.
-Students can just sort the events using the dates, or can alternatively research the dates online before sorting the timeline.
+Lower level students can sort the events using the dates, whilst higher level students can research the dates online before sorting the timeline.

 ⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻